Difference Between Criminology vs Criminal justice vs Forensic science

 What distinguishes criminology from criminal justice?

-When Cesare Beccaria argued in his book On Crimes and Punishments (1764) that because criminal laws restrict individual freedoms, those who are accused should be presumed innocent, the field of criminology was born in the eighteenth century.
 Criminology was initially a legal critique and is as old as the current legal system.
 Criminology takes a critical stance toward both the law and how it is applied, placing less emphasis on how the criminal justice system is run.

 The University of Law’s Criminology program is a legal analysis, whereas Criminal Justice is a study of how the law is put into practice in the criminal justice system.
 Criminal justice studies focus on how the system works rather than the law itself.
 It focuses on issues like gathering evidence and forensic science that is evidence-based.